-2.2.2 Leverage ratio
+2.2.2 Leverage ratio requirements

+The leverage ratio requirements are calculated in accordance with the Swedish Acts, the SFSAs Regulations and General Guidelines, and the CRR.
 The leverage ratio is a non-risk-based measure to limit build-up of leverage on the balance sheet.
 The leverage ratio is calculated as the ratio between Tier 1 capital and the leverage ratio exposure amount, comprising of on- and off-balance sheet exposures.

-The table below shows the leverage ratio for the Financial Group, and indicates a healthy leverage ratio level.
+The table below shows the leverage ratio for the Financial Group, and indicates a sound leverage ratio level.